How To Get Employment (Job) In Saudi Arabia

 Similarly, your sponsor will help you through the process of getting your employment visa.
 To get your work visa, you would again need a job offer beforehand, along with a sponsor.

-Your passport should have an expiry date of at least six months from the day you are applying to have your visa approved.
+Your passport should expire at least six months from the day you are applying to have your visa approved.

-However, Saudi officers will reject your visa if your passport shows that you have been to Israel or are born there.
+However, Saudi officers will reject your visa if your passport shows that you have been to Israel or were born there.

 Recommended: